 - Established learning tracks include resources for major life events, like getting married or having a child, and general financial goals, like developing a budget and eliminating student debt

-A. Periodically people need financial guidance and feel they have nowhere to turn; Financial Wellness is here to provide that guidance at no charge whenever the need arises.
-Financial Wellness helps members:
+Periodically you may need financial guidance and have nowhere to turn.
+Financial Wellness provides guidance whenever the need arises.
+Financial Wellness:

-A. Members may ask questions covering almost any financial planning topic, everything from household debt and budgeting to retirement planning and saving for children's college education.
-Here are some questions that members frequently ask:
+Everything from household debt and budgeting to retirement planning and saving for college education.

 - "I'm overwhelmed with debt.
 What can I do?"